clecoq75/semantic-annotator/README.md

 | @DT (dog@NN&#124;cat@NN) | 1:Pet | the dog | the *Pet* |
 | (hello@&#124;hi) (@NNP) | 1:HI,2:WHO | Hello Bryan | *HI* *WHO* |

+## The "Semantic Annotator Console"

+This tool allow you to test and debug you taggers.

+##### *Run the console with MAVEN:*

+If this is the first time you run the console :

+`mvn clean install`

+Then :

+`mvn exec:java -pl semantic-annotator-console`

 ## How to embed the "Semantic Annotator" in your code :
 ```java
 import cle.nlp.annotator.SemanticAnnotator;